bchuminx/healthkg/README.md

 ## Setup

-Go to the subfolder that contains the toml file and run ```poetry install``` in your terminal, this will setup and install all the required dependencies and libraries.
+Go to the folder that contains the toml file and run ```poetry install``` in your terminal, this will setup and install all the required dependencies and libraries.

-## Running the Application
+## Running Application

 Go to the subfolder that contains the py file and run ```poetry run streamlit run healthhub_app.py``` in your terminal to launch the streamlit app.

+## Building Package

+Go to the folder that contains the toml file and run ```poetry build```